nfxpnk/markguide/README.md

 ### We have 2 document comments `/*md` in scss file, but only first is shown in documentation.

 This is done intentionally.
 It all designed for 1 component 1 scss file structure.
-Otherwise it is very hard to keep compoents readable and supportable.
+Otherwise it is very hard to keep components readable and supportable.

 ## Contributing